ankraft/ACME-oneM2M-CSE/docs/ACMEScript.md

 print ${${variable}}
 ```

-A macro may have zero, one or more arguments:
+Macros and procedures may have zero, one or more arguments:

 ```text
 # Print the name of the script, which is the script's argument with index 0
 print ${argv 0}
 ```
 To print the string "${" one escape the special pattern with a backslash:

 ```text